GAIL [Global Action Improv Lab]

 Three labyrinths, archetypal symbols for mind and complex systems problem-solving.

-When artists leave the bandwagon crowd to think for themselves, they follow the path of the archetypal hero Theseus.
-He traveled into the labyrinth, met his monster and returned with his gift for the world.
+When artists leave the bandwagon crowd to think for themselves, they follow the path of the archetypal hero Theseus, who traveled into the labyrinth, met his monster and returned with his gift for the world.

 Collaborators